-Whether you are looking to buy or sell Moorcroft Pottery pieces, the team of experts at Potteries Auctions can help you find the piece you are looking for, or value your items for sale.
+Whether you are looking to buy or sell Moorcroft vases or other collectables, the team of experts at Potteries Auctions can help you find the piece you are looking for, or value your items for sale.
 Request a call back if you are looking for a valuation and are seeking to sell some Moorcroft collector pieces at auction.

 - 24 year old William Moorcroft joined pottery manufacturers James Macintyre & Co in 1897, and within a year he was put in charge of the studio due to his creative talent.